 After months and even years of neglect, horses often begin to rebound within the first two weeks of responsible care.
-Engaged ear movement, a softness or curiosity in their eyes, and normal carriage of the head and neck appear as the first noticeable improvements.
-Weight gain comes more slowly, but within three to five months of rehabilitation, a horse can reach its normal body weight.
+Dynamic ear movement, a softness or curiosity in their eyes, and standard carriage of the head and neck appear as the first noticeable improvements.
+Weight gain comes more slowly, but within three to five months of rehabilitation, a horse can reach its average body weight.

 An entire community of care

-The two primary reasons behind horse neglect or starvation reside in a lack of economic resources and a deficit of knowledge about an animal’s needs.
-Yet, economic hardship and an impoverished mind cannot serve as an excuse for a horse’s neglect and starvation.
+The two primary reasons behind horse neglect or starvation reside in a lack of economic resources and a deficit of knowledge about animals’ needs.
+Yet, financial hardship and an impoverished mind cannot serve as an excuse for a horse’s neglect and starvation.
 Shelters can only do so much to guard against poor treatment, let alone bring a rescue back to health.
 In a nutshell, it takes an entire community behind a rescue to make it successful.

 The Featured Image is Belle, a five-year-old mare available for adoption from The Horse Shelter, Santa Fe, New Mexico.